Bookmark saved

 The demon patrol passed beneath the ridge at the third bell.

 Ren had watched this patrol for four nights.
 Same route.
 Same timing.
 Same composition.
-The guild's oldest lesson about targets: pattern is vulnerability.
+Tik's oldest lesson: pattern is vulnerability.

 He dropped his hand.